propavingk/SlotDrift/ARCHITECTURE.md

 their line numbers instead of raising.
 That decision is fundamental: a malformed export is a finding about the export, not a reason to stop reading the file.
-A partially readable file still produces a full report, with the bad
+A partially readable file still produces a full report, with the bad lines listed at the end.

+Validation is strict about fields that carry meaning (slot, parent, commitment, tx_count ranges, skipped records carrying no blockhash) and liberal about unknown keys, because exports recorded by different harnesses add fields that this tool has no opinion about.